codica2/timebot/docs.md

                   "type": "teams",
                   "attributes": {
                     "name": "Gazorpazorpfield",
-                    "description": "No no, If I wanted to be sober, I wouldn’t have gotten drunk."
+                    "description": "It's a figure of speech, Morty!
+They're bureaucrats!
+I don't respect them.
+Just keep shooting, Morty!
+You have no idea what prison is like here!"
                   },
                   "relationships": {
                     "projects": {